hpyhacking/openpoker/README.md

-# Genesis Texas hold'em Game Server & Client
+# OpenPoker Texas hold'em Game Server & Client
 #### This project is based on [wagerlabs/openpoker](https://github.com/wagerlabs/openpoker), but I modified almost all of the code:

 - Except distributed, I do not care about this.